heremaps/xyz-qgis-plugin/README.md

     + `Clear cache` : empty the temporary cache folder.
 Active layers will be invalid after clearing cache.

+When the user make some edits to the loaded layer, the changes can be pushed to XYZ Hub via the button `Push changes` in the toolbar.

 ## Development

 1. Clone this repository.